-Electronic Course Reserve (ECR) is a service provided for NSU faculty and staff to place reading materials on electronic reserve for your course(s).
+Electronic Course Reserves (ECR) is a service provided for NSU faculty and staff to place reading materials on electronic reserve for your course(s).
 After the the ECR Request Form is submitted, you will receive verification that your request was received.
 The average request is processed and completed within 5 – 10 business days.

 WARNING CONCERNING COPYRIGHT RESTRICTIONS